 Restaurant-style guacamole is super simple to make at home!
-Just 2 ripe avocados, a handful of ingredients, and 5 minutes and you have the perfect Mexican appetizer!
+2 ripe avocados + a few ingredients and you have the perfect Mexican appetizer!

 Have you ever been to a Mexican restaurant and ordered the kind of guacamole that they make tableside?